wavesplatform/Waves/docs/articles/modular2.md

 Gluing Things Together
 ----------------------

-In the first place, some wrapper for Spray route is needed:
+In the first place, some wrapper for Akka-http route is needed:

     trait ApiRoute {
-       val route: spray.routing.Route
+       val route: akka.http.scaladsl.server.Route
     }

 Then an actor composing routes: